Clothing Guide for Photo Sessions

 - Avoid too much make up and orange spray/self tans – If you are getting your hair and or make up done, be sure to be specific as what you want and tell them to keep it natural looking.
 Ask if they have done make up for engagements/bridals/wedding before and ask to look at the photographs!
 For spray tans try and choose and olive tone one and get them about a week before photos so it can fade a little.

 - Avoid matching each other – and avoid wearing the same colors, for example both wearing white tops and black bottoms.
 It can come across cheesy in photos.
-If you are wearing a light top, have the other person try wearing a darker top.
+If you are wearing a light top, have the other person try wearing a darker top in the same color but different shade.

 Things that work well in photographs: